MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeioactual.md

 ## -description

-TBD - The AcxCircuitResumeIoActual function is used to resume circuit IO after it has been stopped.
+The AcxCircuitResumeIoActual function is used to resume circuit IO after it has been stopped.
 It is different from [AcxCircuitResumeIo](nf-acxcircuit-acxcircuitresumeio.md) in that it can contain additional parameters that are used to TBD TBD TBD display diagnostic information TBD ??.

 ## -parameters

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT circuit object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ObjectTag